Private Input Leakage

 Example and Explanation

-The following example circuit is designed to compute a crytographic commitment
+The following example circuit is designed to compute a cryptographic commitment

 to performing a specific public operation.

-This commitment can be therefore used to prove the committer's specific intent to
+This commitment can then be used to prove the committer’s intent to perform the specified

 }